Maxentius

 Son-in-law of Galerius

-After being passed over twice, Maxentius led a revolt 306 AD in an attempt to claim what he believed to be his birth right to the throne.
-The reforms of Diocletian had eliminated the special tax-free status enjoyed by Rome thus creating an eager body of supporters for anyone who would restore the privileged status that Rome had enjoyed within the Empire.
-Thus, Maxentius’ revolt was very much one which drew its support based upon a tax revolt movement despite his personal ambitions.
-The domain of Maxentius therefore became Italy and North Africa.
+After being passed over twice, Maxentius led a revolt in 306 AD in an attempt to claim what he believed to be his birthright to the throne.
+The reforms of Diocletian eliminated the special tax-free status enjoyed by Rome, thus creating an eager body of supporters for anyone who would restore the privileged status that Rome had enjoyed within the Empire.
+Thus, Maxentius’ revolt was very much one that drew its support based upon a tax revolt movement despite his personal ambitions.
+The domain of Maxentius, therefore, became Italy and North Africa.

 Maxentius also found support among the old Praetorian Guard.
-This centuries old elite unit of troops, which had been established by Augustus, had recently been replaced by Diocletian’s Scutarii, domesticii and the Jovians and Herculians with the intent of reducing the risk of mutiny or assassination, which had often emanated from inside the Praetorians throughout history stretching back as far as Sejanus under Tiberius.
+This centuries-old elite unit of troops, which Augustus had established, had recently been replaced by Diocletian’s Scutarii, domestic, and the Jovians and Herculians with the intent of reducing the risk of mutiny or assassination, which had often emanated from inside the Praetorians throughout history stretching back as far as Sejanus under Tiberius.
 Therefore, Maxentius found yet another group of eager supporters for his cause.

-On October 28, 306 AD, all of Rome rose in support of Maxentius thereby proclaiming him to be Emperor.
-Maxentius quickly found additional supporters who rallied to his cause throughout Italy and North Africa due largely to the unpopular tax-reforms imposed by Diocletian and his father.
-Galerius, who was the senior Augustus at the time, refused to recognize the claim of Maxentius and ordered Severus II to march on Rome.
+On October 28, 306 AD, all of Rome rose in support of Maxentius, thereby proclaiming him Emperor.
+Maxentius quickly found additional supporters who rallied to his cause throughout Italy and North Africa due largely to the unpopular tax reforms imposed by Diocletian and his father.
+Galerius, the senior Augustus at the time, refused to recognize Maxentius’ claim and ordered Severus II to march on Rome.

 Severus’ efforts to confront Maxentius were met with serious problems.
-Maxentius was gathering support among the soldier’s who had fought under his father as many came out of retirement to aid his son in the struggle against Severus.
+Maxentius was gathering support from the soldiers who had fought under his father, and many came out of retirement to aid his son in the struggle against Severus.
 The popularity of Maxentius began to turn even the troops under Severus’ command and finally, his entire effort simply collapsed.
 The failure of Severus had a severe impact upon Galerius forcing him to take to the field personally.
 The same fate awaited Galerius as his support quickly vanished.

-It was a risky venture since Maxentius’ forces still greatly outnumbered those of Constantine I despite his setbacks and the death of his father in 310 AD, which was most likely on the orders of Constantine I. Descending through the Genevre Pass, Constantine entered Italy.
+It was a risky venture since Maxentius’ forces still greatly outnumbered those of Constantine I despite his setbacks and the death of his father in 310 AD, which was most likely on Constantine I’s orders.
+Descending through the Genevre Pass, Constantine entered Italy.
 Several battles were fought as Constantine neared Rome itself.
-The final battle came on October 28th, 312 AD. at Milvian Bridge.
-It was this battle where Constantine I had a vision of Christ and marched against Maxentius under the Christian symbol of the cross.
+The final battle came on October 28th, 312 AD, at Milvian Bridge.
+During this battle, Constantine I had a vision of Christ and marched against Maxentius under the Christian symbol of the cross.

-Historians have written much of the Battle of Milvian Bridge.
-It has been characterized as the battle between Christianity and Paganism.
-As Maxentius’ troops began to retreat across a temporary bridge constructed upon boats, Maxentius fell into the water when the bridge collapsed along with thousands of his troops.
-His armor proved too heavy and thus he drowned in the waters of the Tiber.
+Historians have written much about the Battle of Milvian Bridge, which has been characterized as the battle between Christianity and Paganism.
+As Maxentius’ troops began to retreat across a temporary bridge constructed upon boats, he fell into the water when the bridge collapsed, along with thousands of his troops.
+His armor proved too heavy, and thus, he drowned in the waters of the Tiber.

-Perhaps Maxentius exploited the unpopular tax-reforms of Diocletian to further his personal ambitions for power.
-Apparently, Maxentius’ troops retreated to the Tiber River and in the chaos Maxentius is said to have fallen into the River and drowned.
+Perhaps Maxentius exploited Diocletian’s unpopular tax reforms to further his ambitions for power.
+Apparently, Maxentius’ troops retreated to the Tiber River, and in the chaos, Maxentius is said to have fallen into the River and drowned.
 His body was found the next day and paraded through the city.
-Yet, the regalia of Maxentius has been recently discovered in 2006 buried on the Palatine Hill to prevent Constantine I to winning the prize.
+Yet, the regalia of Maxentius was recently discovered in 2006 and buried on the Palatine Hill to prevent Constantine I from winning the prize.
 It is the only regalia of a Roman Emperor to have survived.
 The most fascinating aspect of this is the top is a Blue Orb representing the ROUND globe of the Earth – not flat.

 Monetary System